mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

     </table>
 </details>

-2. **Now create a repository and push all code on github repository.**
+2. **Now create a repository and push all code on github repository.
+If you don't know how to do that, learn it [here](https://www.datacamp.com/community/tutorials/git-push-pull)**
 3. **Create Heroku account https://signup.heroku.com/ and Create New App.**
     <details>
         <summary>Detail Screenshot</summary>